Men are not interested in the clothing of celebrities.

 This is the lining that runs down the front of the jacket and gives it structure.
 It’s why the front feels different to the back.
 The canvas can be sewn in, so it can move with you and your movements, or glued.

 Glue is cheaper and easier, but means the jacket will remain stiff and impersonal.
 Canvas adopts the shape of your body.
 It gives a natural roll to the front of the jacket and its lapels.

 You can always spot a glued or fused jacket because the lapels are flat and lifeless – over time the points will stand away from the jacket, such is their artificial stiffness.
 Cheap, high-street suits are fused.

 Any good suit will have floating canvas in at least the top half of the jacket – from Austin Reed to Gieves & Hawkes to Canali.
 It is the minimum standard you should expect.

-You can feel the canvas if you separate the cloth somewhere in the chest of the jacket, pinching the inside and the outside material and feeling for an extra, loose layer between the two.
+You can feel the canvas if you separate the cloth of the jacket – around the waist button is often easiest – by pinching the inside and the outside material and feeling for an extra, loose layer between the two.

-Some suits have canvas all the way down the jacket, which creates greater structure but also weight, and is therefore not generally preferred by the Italian producers.
-Not surprisingly, the ready-made suits offered by Savile Row tailors such as Richard Anderson and Huntsman are fully canvassed.
-The chests of their jackets also have a layer of horsehair and felt, but that’s not easy to identify from the outside.
+Some suits have canvas all the way down the jacket, which creates greater structure but also weight, and is therefore not often preferred by Italian brands.